Renovating, restoring, or maintaining a historic building

 - Your DigiD if you are a private owner.

-- Your eHerkenning if you are an entrepreneur and owner.
+- Your eHerkenning if you are a business owner.

 - Site plans (scale 1:1,000).

-- Floor plan of each floor with dimensions and the purpose of the space (scale 1:100).
+- Floor plan of each floor, including dimensions and the intended use of each space (scale 1:100).

-- Description of the existing and new situation.
+- Description of the current and proposed situations.

 - Detailed description of the monument.

-You will receive a response from us within 8 weeks.
+You will hear from us within 8 weeks.
 The municipality may extend this period by 6 weeks.
-Sometimes we need advice and permission from another organization (competent authority).
+Sometimes we need advice and approval from another organization (competent authority).
 In that case, an additional 4 weeks will be added.

 Do you disagree with the municipality’s decision?